Dr. Robert Malone Explains What’s Really Happening at the CDC

 This is the same person that advocated for universal American vaccination against monkeypox.

-for these harsher measures.
+to pivot to advocate for these harsher measures.

-And uh the public, you know, in retrospect, the data are quite clear that major harms have occurred.
+And the public, you know, in retrospect, the data are quite clear that major harms have occurred.

-So we have entered a new era, and as mentioned in your lead when we first started this segment talking about the president's statement, uh this has changed the entire landscape.
+And as mentioned in your lead, when we first started this segment talking about the president's statement, this has changed the entire landscape.

-And the CDC is receiving a lot more scrutiny, and again, let me emphasize CDC has a lot of good people there.
+And again, let me emphasize, CDC has a lot of good people there.

-If the secretary decides that it's time for all of us to be retired or just for me to be retired or whoever, it's his call.
+If the Secretary decides that it's time for all of us to be retired or just for me to be retired or whoever, it's his call.

 And I fully support the president in that.

-That is where we're from coming from at ACIP is let's, you know, it's a show me the data.
+That is where we're from, coming from at ACIP is let's, you know, it's a show me the data.

 And all of this relates directly to that issue.